Shedding light on classical shadows: learning photonic quantum states: Methods

-\paragraph{Hardware.} Ascella is a 12-modes 6-photon cloud accessible photonic quantum processing unit.
+\paragraph{Hardware.} \emph{Ascella} is a twelve-mode six-photon photonic quantum processing unit.
 The detailed specifications can be found in \cite{maring_versatile_2024}.
-It is controlled by the Perceval Python library \cite{heurtel_perceval_2023} and the Julia package provided here \cite{github_loshadows} is designed to work seamlessly with Perceval.
+It is controlled by the Perceval Python library \cite{heurtel_perceval_2023} and we have developed an open-source Julia package provided here \cite{github_loshadows} for photonic classical shadows, designed to work seamlessly with Perceval.

-\paragraph{State preparation.} The input state for the experiment is obtained by preparing the 3-photon 4-mode Fock state $\ket{1110}$ and letting it evolve through a fixed state preparation circuit $U_{\text{prep}}$.
+\paragraph{State preparation.} The input state for the experiment is obtained by preparing the 3-photon 4-mode Fock state $\ket{1,1,1,0}$ and letting it evolve through a fixed state preparation circuit $U_{\text{prep}}$ (chosen at random).

-\paragraph{Data-collection phase.} For each choice random matrix $U_i$, we perform 2000 shots (a \emph{shot} is defined as an event with at least one click), and perform pseudo-PNR measurement of the output state, yielding an average of $19$ 3-photon events.
-As pseudo-PNR induces a bias in the resulting distribution, we perform the mitigation step described in \autoref{sec:ppnr}.
-This requires a sample overhead achieve perfect mitigation, which we illustrate in \autoref{fig:TVDPPNRExperiment} for measuring the output distribution of $U_{\text{prep}}$.
-We take advantage of this to perform multi-shot shadow \cite{zhou_performance_2023}.
+\paragraph{Data-collection phase.} For each choice of a random matrix $U_i$, we perform 2000 shots (a \emph{shot} is defined as an event with at least one click), and perform pseudo-PNR measurement of the output state, yielding an average of $19$ 3-photon events.
+As pseudo-PNR induces a bias in the resulting distribution, we perform the mitigation step described in \arxiv{\autoref{sec:ppnr}}{the Supplementary Information}.
+This requires a sample overhead to achieve perfect mitigation, which we illustrate in \autoref{fig:TVDPPNRExperiment} for measuring the output distribution of $U_{\text{prep}}$.
+We take advantage of this to perform multi-shot shadow \cite{zhou_performance_2023} at a low cost.

 \paragraph{Classical post-processing phase.} The moderate dimension of the Hilbert space allows us to compute the density matrix of each snapshot by averaging over all output samples.
 More precisely, $\dim \Hc_4^3 = 6$, i.e., each snapshot requires one to compute thirty-six $3\times 3$ matrix permanents using Ryser's algorithm \cite{ryser_combinatorial_1973}.
 Therefore, the classical shadow we obtain is a set of 1100 density matrices.